ryannus2025-ai/Echo4DIR/README.md

 ## 📋 Project Description

-Echo4DIR is a cutting-edge method for reconstructing 4D (3D+time) heart models from 2D echocardiography videos.
-This project presents novel techniques for implicit heart reconstruction using deep learning.
+Echo4DIR is a competitive method for reconstructing 4D (3D+time) heart models from 2D echocardiography videos.
+This project presents novel techniques for implicit cardiac reconstruction using deep learning.

 ### Key Features